arunperi91/Lending_Club_Case_Study/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 This project was done as a part of course study.
-I would like to thank Upgrad for providing the datset and the necessary resources for the comletion of this study.
+I would like to thank Upgrad for providing the dataset and the necessary resources for the comletion of this study.

 ## Contact